How will we define if Cape independence has been a success or not?

 White privilege is a very real thing, but one that is so appallingly misdiagnosed as to have become a contentious issue, where it should be a given.
 The overwhelming majority of white home owners were neither given, nor inherited, their middle class homes in middle class suburbs.
 Their privilege is being presented with income earning opportunities, on account of the education and skills they have acquired, which has placed them in a financial situation to be able to buy or rent decent quality housing.

 The Cape of Good Hope does need a large scale housing solution.
 Its citizens simply cannot be expected to live in shacks and backyard dwellings.
 This cannot and must not be left to the free market, significant government interventions are required.
-Internationally, there are numerous successful public private housing partnerships which can quickly eradicate informal settlements, and there is ample private funding to complete the task.
+Internationally, there are numerous examples of successful public private housing partnerships which can quickly eradicate informal settlements, and there is ample private funding to complete the task.
 Once again this is conditional upon creating circumstances conducive to investment.
 The Western Cape property developers association already have a plan.
 It is the government that is currently standing in their way.

 Ultimately a social housing scheme is a necessary transitional arrangement, whilst Cape of Good Hope citizens become empowered in their own right to provide for themselves.
 So let me return to the question where we began; how will we know if an independent Cape has been successful or not?
 Here are my criteria for success.